stracquadaniolab/baghera/docs/createdata.rst

 .. autofunction:: baghera_tool.preprocess.create_files

-We use `precomputed ld-score <https://github.com/bulik/ldsc>`_ , from the set of variants for the European population of 1000 Genomes, and  the genes in the `Gencode v31 annotations <https://www.gencodegenes.org/human/>`_ , only the protein coding ones.
+We use `precomputed ld-score <https://github.com/bulik/ldsc>`_ , from the set of variants for the European population of 1000 Genomes (unzip the ld score files inside the downloaded folder), and  the genes in the `Gencode v31 annotations <https://www.gencodegenes.org/human/>`_ , only the protein coding ones.
 To cope with overlapping genes, we clustered them, obtaining a dataset of 15000 non-overlapping genes.
 For the annotation, we use a 50 kb window.
 The resulting dataset of annotated variants has around 1.3 millions SNPs, 55% of which are annotated with a gene.

 *Please note that this file has already been created, to process the data skip to the next section*